akamdem/Digital-Literacy-Project/README.md

 ### Contents:
 I: app.py
-- this serves as the front end for where I deploy the model, it harbors the visual layout and functions that take in and return classifications and probabilities to users
+- This serves as the front end for my deployed application, it harbors the visual layout and functions that take in and return classifications and probabilities to users

 II: model-training.py
-- contains the base data and model used to train and apply to new user inputs, this serves as the backend to the streamlit app where I deploy the model
+- Contains the base data and model used to train and apply to new user inputs, this serves as the backend to the streamlit app where I deploy the model

 III: [Presentation](https://docs.google.com/presentation/d/1ies7K6b3VlwlCfaWNGyr70nYlU0IDkbJOGiLuh-3haM/edit?usp=sharing)